wp-plugins/wp-simple-firewall/readme.txt

 = Comments and SPAM Protection =

 Uses and builds upon tried and tested SPAM prevention and filtering techniques with some unique approaches found only in this plugin.

+= WordPress Lockdown =

+Provides options for locking down your WordPress site from both legitimate users and people who may have gained unauthorized access.

 Read more on each section below...